 The British Council's Crafting Futures programme in India brings together Indian and UK partners to collaborate on projects which explore new futures for crafts.
-Since 2019, Crafting Futures has supported nine groundbreaking collaborations across the two directions for artisan economies.
-In 2022/23 British Council commissioned Crafting Connections - a series of consultations with stakeholders across the value chain of craft, in collaboration with Fashion Revolution India, to bring light to climate crisis and the potential to and textile industry.
+Since 2019, Crafting Futures has supported nine groundbreaking collaborations across the two nations' industry and academia, to explore different possible directions for artisan economies.
+In 2022/23 British Council commissioned Crafting Connections - a series of consultations with stakeholders across the value chain of craft. in collaboration with Fashion Revolution India, to bring light to the connection between crafts, climate crisis and the potential to inspire a climate positive fashion and textile industry.